Photo by Tima Miroshnichenko from Pexels

 • Is there anything you want me to know before you leave the office today?

 If your patients are worried about money, you could refer them to a financial navigator if they are on staff at your care center.
-Another good place to start could be walking patients through Family Reach’s Financial Guidebook, which covers costs related to cancer treatment, saving options, easy action steps to follow, checklists for estimating personal costs, advice from fellow patients and caregivers, and a list of vetted financial resources.
+Another good place to start could be walking patients through Family Reach’s free financial tip sheets, which cover ways to save, manage, and talk about money during cancer treatment.

 Share Post